-Q. If all of the Silver plans in an exchange must offer the same benefits, and cover 70 percent of the cost of those benefits, why do premiums vary from carrier to carrier?
+If all of the Silver plans in an exchange must offer the same basic benefits, and cover roughly 70% of the cost of those benefits, why do premiums vary from carrier to carrier?

-In order to be designated Silver, a plan’s actuarial value (AV) must be between 68 and 72 percent.
+In order to be designated Silver, a plan’s actuarial value (AV) must be between 66% and 72% (this range in and of itself is part of the reason for pricing variations; a plan that provides 72% AV is likely going to be more expensive than a plan with 66% AV, but they’re both Silver plans).
 That indicates the percentage of average costs that the plan will cover – but that’s across the entire enrolled population.

-The other metal levels have AVs in the range of 60 percent (Bronze), 80 percent (Gold), and 90 percent (Platinum).
+The other metal levels have AVs in the range of 60% (Bronze), 80% (Gold), and 90% (Platinum).
 But carriers can structure their plans however they like, as long as they conform to the AV requirements and any other applicable mandates – like the inclusion of essential health benefits, for example.

 Secondly, prices will vary by location.
 Even within a state, healthcare may well be more expensive in one city than in another, depending on cost-of-living and what doctors and hospitals in that town charge.

 Third, some plans may offer “extras” above and beyond the 10 essential benefits.

 Fourth, plans can take different approaches to managed care, operating as an HMO, EPO, PPO, POS, or a hybrid model.
 Premiums will vary depending on the managed care design and the plan’s rules.